voodoo12345/credits-docs/source/getting_started.rst

 How to interact with the system
-====
+^^^^

 Once you have been ouboarded and received your API keys you will need to create your first blockchain network and start developing with it.
+You will bedeveloping in Python using publicly accessible ``credits.common`` library.

 The G-Cloud PaaS API is available at `gcloud.credits.works <https://gcloud.credits.works>`_.
 The public PaaS API will become available again after the relaunch.

 Further reading
-====
+^^^^

  - :ref:`PaaS API <paas-api>`.
  - very basics of `Credits blockchain functioning <blockchain.html>`_.
+ - :ref:`Common library <common-library>`
  - `Transactions <transaction.html>`_
  - `Interfaces <interfaces.html>`_